Getac Announces World's First AI-Ready Rugged Laptop

 - In keeping with Getac's sustainable design mandate, the S510's chassis is partly comprised of post-consumer recycled (PCR) materials

-IRVINE, Calif., May 28, 2024 /PRNewswire/ -- Getac today announced the launch of its brand-new AI-ready S510 rugged laptop, enabling organizations across industries such as utilities, public safety, manufacturing, automotive, and defense to utilize the power of edge AI on a daily basis.
+TAIPEI, May 29, 2024 /PRNewswire/ -- Getac today announced the launch of its brand-new AI-ready S510 rugged laptop, enabling organisations across industries such as utilities, public safety, manufacturing and automotive to utilise the power of edge AI on a daily basis.

 An AI-ready device that's built for enhanced productivity